Statistical Models for Repeated Categorical Ratings: The R Package rater: Models

-The Dawid--Skene model is a special case of the model implemented in \pkg{poLCA} \citep{linzer2011}; the latter is equivalent to the former if $R = K$ and $K_j = K,\ \forall j \in J$, where $j$ indexes the questions in the \pkg{poLCA} model and the raters in the Dawid--Skene model.
+The Dawid--Skene model is also a special case of the model implemented in \CRANpkg{poLCA} (Linzer and Lewis 2011).
+The models are equivalent if they have the same number of latent classes (\(R = K\), where \(R\) is the number of latent classes in the \CRANpkg{poLCA} model) and if all of the \(J\) categorical variables in the \CRANpkg{poLCA} model take values in the set \(\{1, \dots K\}\) (that is, \(K_j = K\) for all \(j \in J\)), so that each of the \(J\) variables can be interpreted as the ratings of a particular rater.

-The Dawid--Skene model is also a special case of the model implemented in \pkg{randomLCA} \citep{beath2017}.
-When no random effects are specified, and the number of latent classes is set to 2, the model is equivalent to the Dawid--Skene model with two classes.
-While \pkg{randomLCA} allows selecting an arbitrary number of latent classes, it only supports binary data.
+In addition, the Dawid--Skene model is a special case of the model implemented in \CRANpkg{randomLCA} (Beath 2017).
+When no random effects are specified and \(K = 2\), the model is equivalent to the Dawid--Skene model with two classes.
+While \CRANpkg{randomLCA} allows selecting an arbitrary number of latent classes, it only supports binary data.

-Finally, when $K = 2$ the Dawid--Skene model reduces to the so-called `traditional' or `standard' latent class model as first described by \citet{hui1980}.
-See \citet{asselineau2018} for a more modern description.
+Finally, when \(K = 2\) the Dawid--Skene model reduces to the so-called `traditional' or `standard' latent class model as first described by Hui and Walter (1980).
+See Asselineau et al.\ (2018) for a more modern description.